ABOUT KATE BERNAL

 So, I started mentoring International students (Fulbright and non-Fulbright scholarship recipients) and young professionals.
 By using my experience as a manager and a new immigrant in the United States I started helping clients who were international students and young professionals.
 I’d help them with various topics including career development coaching, finding housing, opening a bank account, applying for a credit card, improving their credit score, and everything else a young professional or international student needs to succeed.

 Since I’ve learned how to achieve an excellent credit score, I’ve also taught this to many people.
 I get a hit of dopamine every time I teach and learn something.
-It’s such a nice feeling to see how others can optimize several aspects of their lives by implementing what I share with them.
+It’s such a nice feeling to see how others can optimize several aspects of their lives by implementing what I share.

 2013: Finished My Master of Science In Management